RamSailopal/YottaDB-Demo/Kubernetes/README.md

 Externally exposed services are created for the API (port 8001), the IDE (port 3002), the global viewer (8001) and Metabase (3000).
 These can be accessed i.e http://localhost:3000.
 Internal cluster exposure is made to the ssh port 22 for IDE access to YottaDB via the terminal

+The existing set up means there is a single point of failure with the Metabase deployment given that there is only one pod in the deployment.
+This can be avoided by utilising SQL as a Metabase storage option and utilsing a fault tollerant DatabaseAsAService approach from a cloud service provider.